 - All of these rules can be enforced by the referee and can result in a Technical foul.
+At the referees discretion, they may also not be penalised.
 At two Technical fouls the player will be ejected and put under review for suspension.
 A player who is ejected will be given 1 minute to leave the stadium.
 A player who refuses to leave will cause his team to forfeit and may cause management to involve the police.